Show or Tell? Modeling the evolution of request-making in Human-LLM conversations: Limitations

 \section{Limitations}

 While our work seeks to provide new resources and paradigms, the data and analysis work both have practical limitations.
-Due to the limited capabilities of the 14B LM and the author as annotator and validator, the ReCCRE dataset is selected from the chat logs with English as the major language in the original dataset.
+Due to the limited capabilities of the 14B LLM and the author as annotator and validator, the ReCCRE dataset is selected from the chat logs with English as the major language in the original dataset.
 This limits the reliable scope of the work, as cultural and language factors can lead to different interaction patterns.
-Further, our work is based fully on WildChat, which represents a specific type of data collection practice and a specific time window; it is possible that findings are different in interesting ways in other documented chat logs, such as LMSys~\cite{zhenglmsys} collected earlier with a different protocol.
+Further, our work is based fully on WildChat, which represents a specific type of data collection practice, a certain group of audience, and a specific time window.
+While there are no additional confounders introduced, it may still inherit biases present in the underlying WildChat logs, such as demographic skews or designs of its UI layout (HugginFace).
+It is also possible that findings are different in interesting ways in other documented chat logs, such as LMSys~\cite{zhenglmsys,chiang2024chatbot} collected earlier with a different protocol.
 In our analyses, we largely utilize off-the-shelf metrics including the \texttt{gte} embeddings and Lexical Richness measurements.
 This is by design, as we would like to demonstrate the usability and low barrier of the dataset.
 However, we also note that this might limit the boundaries and depth of data analyses, and we encourage further explorations with the ReCCRE data, e.g., fine-tuning models with the resource.